MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 When creating a service principal, you choose the type of sign-in authentication it uses.
 There are two types of authentication available for Azure service principals: password-based authentication, and certificate-based authentication.

-> [!NOTE]
->
-> If your account doesn't have permission to create a service principal, `az ad sp create-for-rbac` will return an error message containing
-> "Insufficient privileges to complete the operation."
-Contact your Azure Active Directory admin to create a service principal.
-> If you have specified an incorrect subscription ID, you will receive the error message "The request did not have a subscription or a valid tenant level resource provider."
-> If you have specified an incorrect resource group name, you will receive the error message "Resource group 'name' could not be found."

 > [!WARNING]
 > When you create an Azure service principal using the `az ad sp create-for-rbac` command, the output includes credentials that you must protect.
 Be sure that you do not include these credentials in your code or check the credentials into your source control.
 As an alternative, consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview) if available to avoid the need to use credentials.
 >